Kent Schools Foundation

 • Computer-related items and software not supported by KSD technology

-Ownership of Materials or Equipment Acquired With a Grant:
+Ownership of Materials or Equipment Acquired with a Grant:

-The materials or equipment acquired with a grant are intended to benefit the students of the Kent School District and shall be retained within the District.
+The materials or equipment acquired with a grant are intended to bene8it the students of the Kent School District and shall be retained within the District.
 Materials or equipment acquired with a grant may be shared by educators within the District and may be transferred between schools, subject to the approval of the Principals involved.
 The Foundation shall be advised by the Principal(s) when any materials or equipment are transferred or shared between schools.

 Past Classroom Grant Recipients